 He served in the military during World War I.

-They had 20 children, of whom 17 lived to adulthood, including three sets of twins -- Benjamin Turney, Melvin Turney, Robert Turney, Theodore Turney, Paul Turney, George Turney, Marie Turney, Evelyn Cross, Helen Woodrick, Kathryn Grimm, Martha Colburn, Beatrice "Betty" Richter, Carrie Mae Aller, Mary Ann King, Shirley Ann Kozel, Pauline Anderson Skelton, and Orville Turney.
+The couple produced an astonishing family of 20 children, of whom 17 lived to adulthood, including three sets of twins -- Benjamin Turney, Melvin "Bud" Turney, Robert Turney, Theodore Turney, Paul Turney, George Turney, Marie Turney, Evelyn Cross, Helen Woodrick, Kathryn Grimm, Martha Colburn, Beatrice "Betty" Richter, Carrie Mae Aller, Mary Ann King, Shirley Ann Kozel, Pauline Anderson Skelton, and Orville Turney.

-Daughter Dorothy Turney and son Daniel Turney died young, prior to 1944.
+Daughter Dorothy and son Daniel Turney died young.
+Dorothy passed in 1914 and Daniel in 1920.
 They also lost a stillborn son on Feb.
 27, 1934.

-They also raised Judy Heller and Fred Barnes, said the Daily Courier.
+They also raised Judy Hiller and Fred Barnes, said the Daily Courier.

 For a number of years, the family resided at Morrell, Fayette County, and in 1920 relocated to Reservoir Hill in South Connellsville, where they remained for decades.
 They belonged to the First Methodist church.